scrapbird/sinkholed/README.md

 ### Running the build

-As the config file is packaged into the docker container by default you can simply run the build however you like, making sure to pass the `SINKHOLED_JWT_SECRET` environment variable so that you can authenticate to the API.
+As the config file is packaged into the docker container by default you can simply run the build however you like, making sure to pass the `SINKHOLED_JWTSECRET` environment variable so that you can authenticate to the API.

 If you would like to override the config file in the container, simply mount a different one to `/etc/sinkholed/sinkholed.yml` when you run your container.